Mattlister/designandconquer/README.md

   When reviewed within peer review in Slack, the feedback on the font choice was very positive.

 * The second font I used, Megrim was again chosen from a long list of font choices.
 I thought it was cool, sharp and fitted in well with the design of the site.
-I used this for the smaller content fonts in the modals and it's response wasn't as good so I only this as a 2nd heading and description font.
+I used this for the smaller content fonts in the modals and it's response wasn't as good so I chose to use it as the smaller headings and description font.

 * My third main font used was Oxygen.
 This was clear, concise and fitted neatly into the modals and all readable sections.